junayed/junayed/README.md

-<h2 align="center">Hi 👏, I am Junayed, a Senior Data Scientist & AI Research Engineer</h2>
+<h2 align="center">Hi 👏, I am Junayed, an AI Research Engineer with a PhD and vast experience with Data Science</h2>
 <h4 align="center">Born and raised in Bangladesh, where I began my engineering career, I later pursued a PhD and started my Data Science/AI Engineering career in South Korea.
-I now reside in Scotland as a Global Talent of the UK.</h4>
+I now reside in Scotland as a Global Talent of the UK, wokring as an AI engineer for a leading company of the world. </h4>

+- 🔭 Currently I am working on Azure AI.
+So secret ;)
-- 🔭 I am currently working on **[Visual Twin - Digital Twin Demo with Arduino-Python-Unreal Engine](https://github.com/junayed/Arduino-Joystick-Control)**
+- 🔭 Previously I was working on **[Visual Twin - Digital Twin Demo with Arduino-Python-Unreal Engine](https://github.com/junayed/Arduino-Joystick-Control)**.
+Now I am a remote collaborator.
 - 🌱 I am currently learning **Chartered Project Management training from CMI and pursuing PMP certification.**
 - 👯 I am looking to collaborate on **multimodal sensing and explainable AI related R&D.**
 - 👾 Sensor technologies I have worked with : **Acoustic sensors (NI, PAC), Thermal Imaging Cameras/IR (FLIR, Sony), Depth Cameras (Intel Realsense), Sonar Devices (Ping360, Imagenex 837 Series), EEG Sensors.**